Flying with kids? Welcome aboard!

 - At Jetstar we refer to children under 2 years old as infants.

-- If you’re travelling with your infant on your lap, there’s an infant fee on all flights except New Zealand and Japan domestic flights and flights to and from Cook Islands.
+- If you’re travelling with your infant on your lap, there’s an infant fee on all flights except New Zealand and flights to and from Cook Islands.

 - There’s no carry-on or checked baggage allowance for infants travelling on their parent’s lap.
 Anything you bring for your infant will count towards your carry-on or checked baggage allowance, except you can bring a pram, stroller, portable cot and highchair as checked baggage for free.
 You won’t be charged the oversized item fee for any of these items.